hapify/hapify/docs/getting-started/create-boilerplate/step-2-add-models.md

 ### Add some models

-Create or import some models to your project.
+Create or import templates for your project.
-This is mandatory for the next step in order to validate that your templates are working.
+This step is mandatory for the next step in order to validate that your templates work.

-We recommend that you add models that covers the uses cases you want to handle.
+We recommend that you add the templates that will cover the use cases you want to handle.

-For example, if you do care about `latitude` and `longitude` and you planned to deal with it in your templates, then add at least one models that have those fields.
+For example, if you plan to use `latitude` and `longitude` and process them in your templates, Then add at least one template that has these fields.

-Another recurrent case is the relations between models.
+Another common case is the relationship between models.
-We also recommend that you add some relations between your models, even a self-reference relation.
+We also recommend that you add several relationships between your templates, even a self-referencing relationship.

-!!! seealso
+!!! seealso "See also"
-    To learn more models management please refer to [model edition](../../existing-boilerplate/step-2-edit-models).
+    To learn more about model management, please refer to [model edition](../../existing-boilerplate/step-2-edit-models).